nrfconnect/sdk-nrf/samples/zigbee/network_coordinator/README.rst

 You can use this sample together with the :ref:`Zigbee light bulb <zigbee_light_bulb_sample>` and the :ref:`Zigbee light switch <zigbee_light_switch_sample>` to set up a basic Zigbee network.

-Overview
-********

-This Zigbee network coordinator sample demonstrates the Zigbee Coordinator role.
-It is a minimal implementation that supports only the network steering commissioning mechanism.

 Requirements
 ************